 “I’ve been telling and re-telling a story I heard you tell years ago.
-I’ve told my kids, friends and family this story many times over the years”
+I’ve told my kids, friends, and family this story many times over the years”

 Rich and Dan said in unison, “Let’s hear it.”

 “So the other day I sat down for lunch.
-I had a sandwich, a bowl of soup, some coffee and the newspaper.
+I had a sandwich, a bowl of soup, some coffee and a newspaper.
 I took a bite of the sandwich, washed it down with some coffee, read the paper, had some soup.
 Then a few minutes later I looked down and my sandwich was gone.
 I was still a bit hungry, but what happened to my sandwich?”

 I asked Dan, “Did I get the story right, was I even close to getting the essence?”
 He said I did a good job telling the story (I was relieved) .
 Then Dan said

 “Who Ate My Sandwich? – that is the big question, who ate the sandwich.”